a2geek/dns-publisher-release/docs/publishers/openwrt.md

 The `openwrt` publisher publishes to OpenWrt routers.
 There are a number of configuration options, mostly due to multiple routes to accomplish something.
 OpenWrt configuration is managed by using the `uci` system command.
 An SSH key will be required to make the connection.
 See below for an example of how to generate with CredHub.

+> Note that there are actually TWO strategies involved.
+One to publish IP addresses for a BOSH VM.
+The other is to publish a CNAME for Cloud Foundry (mapping to some alias URL) -- however, there is currently only one choice.
+Thus, the `strategy` below only refers to the BOSH IP addresses.

 Options available are:

 * `strategy` allows a choice of `dhcp-dnsmasq-address` (default) and `dhcp-domain`.
 This impacts how the router is configured.
 The default (`dhcp-dnsmasq-address`) allows wildcards and configures the Addresses section in the Network > DHCP and DNS > General tab.
 The `dhcp-domain` updates the information in the Network > DHCP and DNS > Hostnames tab and does not support wildcards.